 This is probably the quickest we’ve ever received a package.
-Also, based on the fact all the items in the box were personal effects of one type or another, we weren’t charged any customs fees.
-As it turned out, the package sat in customs for a week, while the contents were supposedly inspected.
+Also, because all the items in the box were personal effects of one type or another, we weren’t charged any customs fees.
+As it turned out, the package sat in customs for a week while the contents were supposedly inspected.

-Then again, the newer gas braai, a fan, a table, and other items stay outdoors on the veranda at all times and so far, nothing has been taken.
-Most thefts in Marloth Park have been taking TVs and digital equipment “inside” the house, not necessarily from the exterior.
-Tom wants to bring it indoors each time we leave the house, but, I am working on convincing him to leave it hooked up outdoors, enabling us to watch the app on our phones while out and about.
+Then again, the newer gas braai, a fan, a table, and other items stay outdoors on the veranda at all times, and so far, nothing has been taken.
+Most thefts in Marloth Park have taken TVs and digital equipment “inside” the house, not necessarily from the exterior.
+Tom wants to bring it indoors each time we leave the house, but I am working on convincing him to leave it hooked up outdoors, enabling us to watch the app on our phones while out and about.

-I was very excited about the many new tee shirts for me in the package which included short and long sleeves.
+I was very excited about the many new tee shirts in the package, including short and long sleeves.
+I’ve been hauling the same tee shirts with me for years, as old as seven or eight years, many with tiny holes and misshapen.
 With winter on the horizon in the next 60 days, it will be great to be able to wear long-sleeved shirts while seated outdoors on the veranda.
-I’ve been hauling the same tee shirts with me for years, as old as seven or eight years, many with tiny holes and misshapen.

-Normally, I’ve only worn, tattered clothes around the house, but lately, I’ve been looking forward to having some new things.
-The pants I currently have are in good condition when most days, around the house, I wear Capri-length jeans which seem to last forever.
+Usually, I’ve only worn tattered clothes around the house, but lately, I’ve been looking forward to having some new things.
+The pants I currently have are in good condition when most days around the house.
+I wear capris-length jeans, which seem to last forever.
 When going out to dinner or visiting friends, I always wear long pants or long jeans to protect myself from mosquitos.

 Also, based on the horrific infections and cuts on my legs from ankle to thigh after cardiac bypass surgery, I no longer care to wear shorts, even around the house.
 It’s a painful reminder of a time I’d just as soon put behind me.

-After the box was completely empty, I folded all my new things and neatly placed them in the chest of drawers I use in the second bedroom.
+After the box was empty, I folded all my new things and neatly placed them in the chest of drawers I use in the second bedroom.
 Soon, I’ll start tossing the old items.
-If they were in good condition, I would donate them locally but I don’t care to donate old worn clothing when we see the local workers so nicely dressed.
+If they were in good condition, I would donate them locally, but I don’t care to donate old worn clothing when the local workers are so nicely dressed.